chunlee-thong/flutter_boilerplate/README.md

 ### model

-    - response: contain your mapping response model from api here
+    - response:  your mapping response model from api here
-    - request: contain your own mode class to request api
+    - request:  your own model class to request api
     - save your common user data model

 ### pages

     - Each page has their own folder
-    - Each folder has a page file and a widgets folder that contains a widget that only use in that [age]
+    - Each folder has a .dart file and a widgets folder that contains a widget that only use specifally in this page

 ### provider